switch - case statements which seemed fine, but what else ?

 }

-blankFieldmethod to actually blank the target field :private static void blankField(Class<?> enumClass, String fieldName)
+private static void blankField(Class<?> enumClass, String fieldName)

 throws NoSuchFieldException, IllegalAccessException {